Moses was worried. Who would lead the Jewish people after his death?

-Clearly, if there is no conflict between the two functions, it is preferable to limit the number of leaders.
-King Solomon described the instability generated by multiple authorities: “Because of the sin of a land, its princes are many; but with a man of understanding and expertise, its stability will long continue” (Proverbs 28:2).
+If there is no conflict between the two functions, it is preferable to limit the number of leaders.
+King Solomon described the instability generated by too many authorities: “Because of a land’s sins, it will have many rulers.
+But a leader of understanding and knowledge will bring stability” (Proverbs 28:2).

 The answer — whether spiritual and worldly leadership should be combined into one position — depends upon the state of the nation and the world.
-When God’s unity is manifest, and the entire world enjoys God’s beneficence, then anything contributing to the world’s advance is directly connected to God’s will.
+When God’s unity is manifest and the entire world enjoys God’s beneficence, anything contributing to the world’s advance is directly connected to God’s will.
 With material progress, the spirit gains understanding and insight.
-As the Talmud teaches, “All of your builders will be taught of God” (Berachot 64a, based on Isaiah 54:13).
-Those who literally build up the world, in all of its aspects, will be granted enlightenment and wisdom.
-All occupied in advancing the world will be carrying out the will of their Creator.
-In their actions, they cleave to God’s holiness, just like the holiness associated with performing mitzvot and studying Torah, which are directly and truly the will of God.
+As the Talmud teaches, “All of your builders will be disciples of God” (Berachot 64a, based on Isaiah 54:13).
+Those who build up the world, in all of its aspects, will be granted enlightenment and wisdom.
+All who facilitate the world’s progress will be carrying out the will of their Creator.
+In their actions, they cleave to God’s holiness, just like the holiness associated with performing mitzvot and studying Torah.

-In such an elevated reality, there is no conflict between the spiritual and material spheres.
-Therefore, it is logical that the supervision of both realms be combined under a single leader.
-The prophetic visions foresaw that this will be the state of the world under the leadership of the messianic king.
+In such an elevated reality, there is no conflict between the spiritual and material spheres, and supervision of both realms should be combined under a single leader.
+The prophetic visions foretold this state of the world under the leadership of the messianic king.

-This was also the level of Moses, who was responsible for both spiritual and physical needs in the wilderness.
-He was an “eved ne'eman", a faithful servant who looked after the people’s material needs.
-Moses was also crowned with “kelil tiferet", pure splendor, a metaphor for his exalted spiritual position.
+This was also the level of Moses, who was responsible for both the spiritual and physical needs of Israel in the wilderness.
+He was an עבד נאמן, a faithful servant who looked after the people’s material needs, yet was also crowned with כליל תפארת, pure splendor, an expression of Moses’ lofty spiritual state.
 Moses never felt a contradiction between these two functions.
-His bodily powers were not weakened by experiencing prophecy, due to his clear recognition of the unity in God’s Divine will.
+His bodily powers were not weakened when he experienced prophecy, due to his clear recognition of the unity in God’s Divine will.